West Virginia Elder Abuse Awareness Day (WVEAAD):

 has been approved for the following professions in West Virginia:

-Social Worker: 7.5 hours (1 hour in ethics and 2 hours in mental health conditions specific to veterans)
+Social Work: 7.5 hours (1 hour in ethics and 2 hours in mental health conditions specific to veterans)

 Law Enforcement: 8.0 hours